2/20/2025

 Chief Commercial Officer

 Yeah, thanks for that question.
 I believe you mentioned Novartis as a potential new competitor.
-Well, there are actually two.
-Fab Halter was launched last year in the fall, and Q4 was the first quarter that we have Fab Halter into the marketplace as well.
-Despite that, we saw that to be our strongest quarter till date, so we haven't seen much competition there, but it also makes sense because it's a different mode of action and it's a different treatment category.
-I think what you may be alluding to is the potential approval authors in town that will play more in the same treatment category.
+Well, they're actually two.
+Top Halter was launched last year in the fall, and Q4 was the first quarter that we had Top Halter in the marketplace as well.
+Despite that, we saw that to be our strongest quarter till date, so we haven't seen much competition there.
+But it also makes sense because it's a different mode of action, and it's a different treatment category.
+I think what you may be alluding to is the potential approval of Atras and Tom that would play more in the same treatment category.
 And a couple of things I would want to say on that.
-Let me start with saying that it's good to have another company that is talking about the importance of and the feeling as a bad actor in disease progression, in particular regarding kidney injury.
-When I look more specifically within the treatment category of foundational treatments, I'm confident in the strong and differentiated Phil Spari profile, both in efficacy as well as in convenience.
-The reason why is Phil Spari is simultaneously blocking angiotensin as well as endothelin, and this consistent inhibition resulted in the impressive 50% reduction in the proteinuria that we saw after nine months that largely sustained over the two year period in protect, resulting in an improvement of kidney preservation year over year.
-We can talk about that full benefit of Phil Spari and how it translates into long-term benefit.
+Let me start with saying that it's good to have another company that is talking about the importance of endothelium as a bad actor in disease progression, in particular regarding kidney injury.
+When I look more specifically within the treatment category of foundational treatment, I am confident in the strong and differentiated filspary profile, both in efficacy as well as in convenience.
+The reason why is filspary is simultaneously blocking angiotensin as well as endothelin.
+And that consistent inhibition resulted in the impressive 50% reduction in proteinuria that we saw after nine months that largely sustained over the two-year period in PROTECT.
+Resulting in an improvement of kidney preservation year over year.
+We can talk about that full benefit of and how it translates into long term benefits.
 The new entrance will not be able to do that.
-They will be segmented to like the nine month proteinuria label as well as what I mentioned before.
-Likely an initial label will be focused on the more rapidly progressive patients with a proteinuria of 1.5 grams or higher.
+There will be.
+Segmented to like the nine-month proteinuria label, as well as what I mentioned before, likely an initial label will be focused on the more rapidly progressive patients with proteinuria of 1.5 grams or higher.
 So I think we have a very strong profile.
-I would say Phil Spari offers flexibility in dosing with the 200 and the 400 milligram that I don't think Arthur Sint-Bahn will be providing.
-All in all, I feel very strongly where we are positioned.
-More to come on this one once they may be approved for IJ and philanthropy.
+I would also say Filsari offers flexibility in dosing with the 200 and the 400 milligram that I don't think Atterson-Thom will be providing.
+So all in all, I feel very strongly where we are positioned, and yeah, more to come on this one once they may be approved for IGN probably.

 speaker